-- Ask the young people to individually write on a piece of paper the three most important points they learned from this chapter. - ► Have them check their work by comparing it to the To Help You Remember statements on the page. - Divide the young people into groups of four people each and have them number off 1-4 in their groups.
-Have each young person complete the Recall question that matches their number (1-4).
-Give them time to develop their answers, and then have them share their answers to the four questions in their small groups. - ▶ Use the Recall, Reflect, and Share sections to clarify any questions the young people might have concerning what they have learned in the chapter. - ▶ Remind everyone to share and discuss with their families the With My Family section at the end of the Chapter Review.
+- Ask the students to individually write on a piece of paper the three most important points they learned from this chapter. - Have them check their work by comparing it to the To Help You Remember statements on the page. - Divide the class into groups of four students each and have them number off 1-4 in their groups.
+Have each student complete the Recall question that matches their number (1-4).
+Give the students time to develop their answers, and then have them share their answers to the four questions in their small groups. - ▶ Use the Recall and Reflect sections to clarify any questions the students might have concerning what they have learned in the chapter. - Invite the partners to share highlights of their Share activity discussions with the class. - ▶ Remind everyone to share and discuss with their families the With My Family question at the end of the Chapter Review.

-CONCLUDE
+CONCLUDE DAY 5

-We Pray
+We Pray memer sW

-- Remind the group that Iesus commissioned his disciples to make disciples of all nations and that at Baptism we are called to do the same. - Explain that today's closing prayer is a Litany to the Saints that the young people learned about in this chapter. - Assign a Leader and have the rest of the group read aloud the All parts.
-Give the young people a few minutes to read the prayer silently. - ► Gather the group for prayer and have them pray A Litany to the Saints.
+- ▶ Remind the class that Jesus commissioned his disciples to make disciples of all nations and that at Baptism we are called to do the same. - Explain that today's closing prayer is a Litany to the Saints that the students learned about in this chapter. - Assign a Leader and have the rest of the class read aloud the All parts.
+Give the class a few minutes to read the prayer silently. - Gather the group for prayer and have them pray A Litany to the Saints.